guillermo1996/CovCoExpNets/README.md

 preparation](docs/Data_preparation)).
 As a summary, the dataset is first transformed to a logarithmic scale.
-Then, we require a minimum activation of 0.1 in at least 80% of the samples, followed by the removall of all non protein coding genes and those with a low variation across the samples.
+Then, we require a minimum activation of 0.1 in at least 80% of the samples, followed by the removal of all non-protein coding genes and those with a low variation across the samples.
 Lastly, we centralize and normalize the expression matrix.
 All of these steps are encompassed in the `dataPreprocess()` function, where every step can be individually modified or executed as